 Google Tag Manager is a tool that helps you manage your different marketing snippets and other tags on your website.

-It allows tags to be tested on your site before being deployed, which reduces your dependence on IT for managing tracking tags.
+It lets you test tags on your site before deployment, reducing your reliance on IT to manage tracking tags.

-Because it integrates well with Analytics, it can help you increase the quality of your data by collecting more of it.
+Because it integrates well with Analytics, it can help you improve the quality of your data by collecting more data.

 Sign up for a free 14-day trial with Leadfeeder.
 Simply add the Leadfeeder Tracker to your Google Tag Manager to watch the data pour in.